qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 The content of the right mouse button context menu depends on whether the selected legend item is a raster or a vector layer.
 For GRASS vector layers :guilabel:`toggle editing` is not available.
-See section `grass_digitising`_ for information on editing GRASS vector layers.
+See section :ref:`grass_digitising` for information on editing GRASS vector layers.

 * **Right mouse button menu for raster layers**